Lasso in infinite dimension: application to variable selection in functional multivariate linear regression: Concluding remarks

-I would like to thank Vincent Rivoirard and Ga\"elle Chagny for their helpful advices and careful reading of the manuscript as well as the reviewers of the article whose remarks have been the motivation to completely modify the article.
+I would like to thank Vincent Rivoirard and Ga\"elle Chagny for their helpful advices and careful reading of the manuscript.
 The research is partly supported by the french Agence Nationale de la Recherche (ANR-18-CE40-0014 projet SMILES).